-1. INTRODUCTION
+1. Introduction

-Vaccination is the most cost-effective public health intervention in terms of the impact on health, society, economies, and education (1).
-The WHO estimates that 2 to 3 million deaths are prevented every year through immunization against diphtheria, tetanus, whooping cough, and measles (2).
+Vaccination is the most cost-effective public health intervention in terms of the impact on health, society, economy, and education [1].
+The WHO estimates that 2 to 3 million deaths are prevented every year through immunization against diphtheria, tetanus, whooping cough, and measles [2].

 Despite the merits of vaccination, vaccination coverage is still below the desired level in many places.
-In 2018, the global immunization coverage varied from 35% for Rotavirus vaccine to 90% for DPT1(first dose of diphtheria, pertussis and tetanus vaccine) (3).
-Except for a few vaccines like the Rotavirus vaccine, PCV-13 1, and HiB3, the vaccination coverage of all vaccines in the Africa was generally lower than the global coverage (3).
-According to the results of the 2018 demographic and health survey in Cameroon, approximately 10% of children aged 12-23 months had not received any vaccine dose, and only 41.5% of them had received all the required vaccines (4).
+In 2018, the global immunization coverage varied from 35% for rotavirus vaccine to 90% for DPT1(first dose of diphtheria, pertussis and tetanus vaccine) [3].
+Except for a few vaccines like the rotavirus vaccine, pneumococcal 13-valent conjugate vaccine (PCV-13) 1, and haemophilus influenzae type b(HiB)3, the vaccination coverage of all vaccines in the Africa was generally lower than the global coverage [3].
+According to the results of the 2018 demographic and health survey in Cameroon, approximately 10% of children aged 12-23 months had not received any vaccine dose, and only 41.5% of them had received all the required vaccines [4].

-In general, vaccination uptake in a population is determined by vaccination service availability and the level of vaccine hesitancy (5).
-Concerning vaccination service availability in Cameroon, routine immunization services are available at all public and private health facilities and at all the levels of the health pyramid (6).
-All services related to routine immunization are free of charge, and integrated health centers (IHCs) organize outreach immunization sessions to cover all remote areas having difficulties reaching the health facility because of distance or/and natural barriers (6).
-With the level of expansion of the EPI's activities to all existing health facilities in Cameroon, it is very reasonable to believe that low coverage might be associated more with vaccine hesitancy than its unavailability (7).
-On the other hand, the situation of vaccine hesitancy is still under-reported(undocumented) in Cameroon.
+In general, vaccination uptake in a population is determined by vaccination service availability and the level of vaccine hesitancy [5].
+Concerning vaccination service availability in Cameroon, routine immunization services are available at all public and private health facilities and at all the levels of the health pyramid [6].
+All services related to routine immunization are free of charge, and integrated health centers (IHCs) organize outreach immunization sessions to cover all remote areas having difficulties to reach the health facility because of distance or/ and natural barriers [6].
+With the level of expansion of the Expanded Program on Immunization (EPI)'s activities to all existing health facilities in Cameroon, it is very reasonable to believe that low coverage might be associated more with vaccine hesitancy than unavailability of vaccination services [7].
+On the other hand, the situation of vaccine hesitancy is still not investigated in Cameroon.

-According to the SAGE Working Group on Vaccine Hesitancy, vaccine hesitancy is defined as the delay in acceptance or refusal of vaccination despite the availability of vaccination services.
-It is complex and context-specific, varying across time, place and vaccines (5).
-Vaccine hesitancy is influenced by three (3) key factors related to complacency, confidence, and convenience (5).
-Several factors contribute to the vaccine decision-making process (8).
+According to the Strategic Advisory Group of Experts (SAGE) Working Group on Vaccine Hesitancy, vaccine hesitancy is defined as the delay in acceptance or refusal of vaccination despite the availability of vaccination services.
+It is complex and context-specific, varying across time, place and vaccines [5].
+Vaccine hesitancy is influenced by three (3) key factors related to complacency, confidence, and convenience [5].
+Several factors contribute to the vaccine decision-making process [8].
 These factors are the reasons or causes of vaccine hesitancy and are called determinants of vaccine hesitancy.
-There are two models of vaccine hesitancy determinants which are the 3C model and the 5Gnored charge complex process (8).
-Ethnie Charge confidence, and complex process (3).
+There are two models of vaccine hesitancy determinants which are the 3C model and the 5C model [5,9].
+The 3C model has to do with 3 determinants (complacency, confidence, and convenience), while the 5C model adds 2 more factors to the three 3C model (rational Calculation and Collective responsibility).